 Adobe Rush is the company's newest video editing product, a simplified version of its immensely popular Premier editing software, designed to help bloggers and creators shoot, edit and share videos online as quickly as possible.

-Rush is on my list of best blogging tools because I'm far from a professional video editor.
+Rush is on my list of top blogging tools because I'm far from a professional video editor.
 It helps me take the simple videos I record and edit them into visually appealing content for my blog and YouTube channel in minutes.

-30 Rev
+30. Rev

-31 Albacross
+31. Albacross

-32 Prezi
+32. Prezi

 With the goal of fostering a more meaningful face-to-face connection with teams (and audiences) that are increasingly located around the world, Prezi is a go-to for bloggers and marketers of all persuasions.